InDuDoNet+: A Deep Unfolding Dual Domain Network for Metal Artifact Reduction in CT Images

 For an observed metal-affected sinogram {{$Y\in \mathbb{R}^{N_{b}\times N_{p}}$}} with $N_{b}$ and $N_{p}$ as the numbers of detector bins and projection views, respectively, conventional iterative optimization based MAR methods are generally formulated as:

-where {{$X\in \mathbb{R}^{H\times W}$}} with $H$ and $W$ as the height and width of the CT image $X$, respectively, is the expected metal-free clean CT image (\emph{i.e.,} spatial domain); $\mP$ represents the Radon transform (\emph{i.e.,} forward projection); $Tr\in \mathbb{R}^{N_{b}\times N_{p}}$ is the binary metal trace (\emph{i.e.}, the metal-corrupted region in sinogram domain); $\bm{1}\in \mathbb{R}^{N_{b}\times N_{p}}$ is a matrix with all elements as 1; $\odot$ denotes the point-wise multiplication; $g(\cdot)$ is the regularization term for delivering the prior knowledge about $X$; $\lambda$ is a trade-off parameter.
+where {{$X\in \mathbb{R}^{H\times W}$}} with $H$ and $W$ as the height and width of the CT image $X$, respectively, is the expected metal-free clean CT image (\emph{i.e.,} spatial domain); {$\mP$ represents the forward projection process.
+In experiments, what we adopt is the fan-beam CT geometry (see Sec.~\ref{sec:exp})}; $Tr\in \mathbb{R}^{N_{b}\times N_{p}}$ is the binary metal trace (\emph{i.e.}, the metal-corrupted region in sinogram domain); $\bm{1}\in \mathbb{R}^{N_{b}\times N_{p}}$ is a matrix with all elements as 1; $\odot$ denotes the point-wise multiplication; $g(\cdot)$ is the regularization term for delivering the prior knowledge about $X$; $\lambda$ is a trade-off parameter.

 For the spatial and Radon domain mutual learning, we further execute the joint regularization on the dual domain and transform problem (\ref{o1}) to:

 where $S\in \mathbb{R}^{N_{b}\times N_{p}}$ is the clean metal-free sinogram (\emph{i.e.,} Radon domain); $\alpha$ is a weight factor to balance the data consistency between spatial domain and Radon domain; $g_{1}(\cdot)$ and $g_{2}(\cdot)$ are regularization functions which represent the prior information of the to-be-estimated $S$ and $X$, respectively; $\lambda_{1}$ and $\lambda_{2}$ are both trade-off parameters.